 Focal Point #3: The PTSD Diagnostic Exam.

-A good PTSD Diagnostic exam is like a bowling ball that hits squarely between the #1 and #2 pins: some shit is going to fall right into place with a good PTSD Diagnostic Exam.
+A good Diagnostic exam is like a bowling ball that hits squarely between the #1 and #2 pins: some shit is going to fall right into place with a good Diagnostic Exam.

-A good PTSD Diagnostic Exam follows – RIGOROUSLY – the diagnostic criteria of DSM-IV.
 It can establish your rating, and when done properly, can help to corroborate certain stressor events.
 It also will largely ignore the GAF Score if your VA or private psychologist or psychiatrist assigned one.

 Done properly, it can also be a very strong piece of evidence that a VA C&P Examiner cannot attack or rebut when making the ultimate nexus determination.